tc39/proposal-bind-operator/README.md

 This proposal introduces a new operator `::` which can be used as syntactic sugar for these use cases.

+In its binary form, the `::` operator creates a bound function such that the left side of the operator is bound as the `this` variable to the target function on the right hand side.

+In its unary prefix form, the `::` operator creates a bound function such that the base of the supplied reference is bound as the `this` variable to the target function.

+If the bound function is immediately called, then bound function itself is not observable and can be optimized to a function call.

 ### Syntax ###